DanielePalaia/vmw-vdp/README.md

             name: vmw-vdp-map
 ```

-Please find the mw-vdp-deploy.yaml with the full Deployment spec inside the Kubernetes directory of this project.
+Please find the mw-vdp-deploy.yaml with the full Deployment spec inside the Kubernetes directory of this project. </br>
 I tried the project with minikube.
 Minikube doesn't allow the creation of load balancer service. </br>

-To test this simple project you can simply use port-forward and then use curl as done before:
+To test this simple project you can simply use port-forward (assuming you have just one pod) and then use curl as done before: </br>

+Alternatively you can kubectl expose service to create a service of type LoadBalancer

 ```
 dpalaia-a01:vmw-vdp dpalaia$ kubectl get pod